A Feral Commons

 3 Artists.
 3 Districts.
 1 Theme.

-‘A Feral Commons’ is a Global Co Commission public art project spearheaded by Global Cultural Dis-tricts Network (GCDN), and led by Dubai based Alserkal Advisory.
-Jointly project partnered with Al-serkal are Kingston Creative in Kingston, Jamaica and Victoria Yards in Johannesburg, South Africa.
-Support partner Urban Art Projects, are implementing tools to gauge the carbon footprint of the project.
+‘A Feral Commons’ is a Global Co Commission public art project spearheaded by the Global Cultural Districts Network (GCDN), and led by Dubai-based Alserkal Advisory.
+Joint project partners are Kingston Creative in Kingston, Jamaica and Victoria Yards in Johannesburg, South Africa.
+The project is supported by Urban Art Projects, who are implementing tools to gauge the carbon footprint of the project.
+The climate change art park project in Kingston is locally supported by Digicel Foundation, the Rok Hotel, Iprint Digital, Hope Royal Botanical Gardens and the Forestry Department.

 Under the title A Feral Commons, the curatorial theme proposes an alternative vision of the commons, which is usually defined as land or resources shared by all people within a community.
 Instead, this project invites artists to illuminate human and non-human entanglements and explore a more radical understanding of what the commons could mean in a multi-species world.
 The theme draws upon vi-sionary American anthropologist Anna Tsing’s scholarship and writing on open-ended inter-species gatherings and non-human participants in human projects that are described as feral because they participate independently, resisting human control.